Rafael-Cheng/VimConfiguration/README.md

 * Auto-compelte support.
    YouCompleteMe is a decent plugin which can auto-complete your code and boost your efficiency.

+* Ctags helps you local the definition of a choosen function.

 ## How to use

 1. Install Git